AustinCodingAcademy/alumni-gitbook/2019-summer/4-networking.md

   * If it's someone you'd like to keep in touch with, include a **call to action** in your message.
     * For recruiters, ask for a phone call to learn more about their open roles.
 That shows you're interested and want to keep the conversation going.
     * For others, suggest meeting for coffee/lunch or attending a future networking event together.
-  * Make it personal: Thank them for their time and include details of the conversation that you enjoyed.
+  * Make it personal: Thank them for their time and include details you enjoyed about the conversation.

 ## Networking events